Post Office Broadband 2021: Deals & Review

 Post Office in the News

-- 14/1/2020 - Ofcom hits the Post Office with a £175,000 fine.
+In January of 202o Ofcom hit the Post Office with a £175,000 fine.
 The regulator found that it had overcharged customers for phone calls, particularly people with hearing or speech impairments who had used a relay service.

 Post Office Broadband

 The Post Office isn’t trying to innovate with its set of broadband packages.
 It offers three packages similar to those you’ll see from most major providers - standard broadband, a fibre package, and a superfast fibre deal.
 Here are the important things you need to know about each one:

 |Unlimited Broadband||Unlimited Fibre Broadband||Fibre Broadband Plus|